As we well see later, a similar method is also used to

 produces a superscript number like an ordinary

-footnote, and a partial reference at the foot of the
+footnote, and a short reference at the foot of the

 page.
 It is only relevant when using author-year

-styles (in numeric style it just produces the
+styles (in numeric style it would just produce the

 reference number at the foot of the page, which

-the document are given in full, and are usually
+end of the document are given in full, and are

-To direct your reader to a specific page or chapter,
+To direct your reader to a specific page or chapter in

-you can add a prefix and/or a suffix as optional arguments
+your reference, you can add a prefix and/or a suffix as

 ...as shown by \textcite[p 12]{mathwrite}.

-and the suffix gets printed at the end, but all still
+the suffix gets printed at the end, but all still within

 arguments, and as suffixes are far more common than